 - 1. Mock Interview: Prepare for and participate in a Mock Interview.
 Tips for practicing for an interview are located in the Files section of Canvas. - 2.
-Participation in Workshops: On page 6 of this syllabus, the Course Outline and Class Schedule contains a list of seminar topics for each week of class.
-Starting with the second class period, each student is required to prepare for class by finding one current journal or news article about the topic.
-Each student will bring their article to class and be prepared to give a brief summary of the article. - 3.
-Professional Video: Prepare a 3 5 minute video in which you articulate your professional qualifications as a beginning teacher and through which you orally communicate your philosophy of education.
-Present your video to the class.
+Participation in Workshops: In order to prepare for future educational workplaces, students are expected to fully engage in each week's workshop activities. - 3.
+Professional Video: Prepare a 3 minute video in which you articulate your professional qualifications as a beginning teacher and through which you orally communicate your philosophy of education.
+Present your video in class.